cran-task-views/Omics/Omics.md

 Complementary information might also be found in `r view("Phylogenetics")`, `r view("MachineLearning")`, `r view("Agriculture")` or `r view("MissingData")` task views.
-Note that packages covering statistical genetics data (DNA data, haplotype estimation, population structure, genetic epidemiology), phylogenetics and phylogenomics are not covered by the this task view.
+Note that packages covering statistical genetics data (DNA data, haplotype estimation, population structure, genetic epidemiology), phylogenetics and phylogenomics are not covered by this task view.

 If you think we have missed some important packages in this list, please e-mail the maintainers or submit an issue or pull request in the GitHub repository